Maurya Empire: Bindusara

-A silver coin of 1 karshapana of the Maurya empire, period of Bindusara Maurya about 297–272 BCE, workshop of Pataliputra.
-Obv: Symbols with a sun.
-Rev: Symbol.
-Dimensions: 14 × 11 mm.
-Weight: 3.4 g.
+Early Indian coinage, 400–300 BCE, British Museum.

 Bindusara was born to Chandragupta, the founder of the Mauryan Empire.
 This is attested by several sources, including the various Puranas and the Mahāvaṃsa.
 He is attested by the Buddhist texts such as Dīpavaṃsa and Mahāvaṃsa ("Bindusaro"); the Jain texts such as Parishishta-Parvan; as well as the Hindu texts such as Vishnu Purana ("Vindusara").
-According to the 12th century Jain writer Hemachandra's Parishishta-Parvan, the name of Bindusara's mother was Durdhara.
+According to the 12th-century Jain writer Hemachandra's Parishishta-Parvan, the name of Bindusara's mother was Durdhara.
 Some Greek sources also mention him by the name "Amitrochates" or its variations.

 Historian Upinder Singh estimates that Bindusara ascended the throne around 297 BCE.
 Bindusara, just 22 years old, inherited a large empire that consisted of what is now, Northern, Central and Eastern parts of India along with parts of Afghanistan and Baluchistan.
 Bindusara extended this empire to the southern part of India, as far as what is now known as Karnataka.
 He brought sixteen states under the Mauryan Empire and thus conquered almost all of the Indian peninsula (he is said to have conquered the 'land between the two seas' – the peninsular region between the Bay of Bengal and the Arabian Sea).
 Bindusara did not conquer the friendly Tamil kingdoms of the Cholas, ruled by King Ilamcetcenni, the Pandyas, and Cheras.
 Apart from these southern states, Kalinga (modern Odisha) was the only kingdom in India that did not form part of Bindusara's empire.
 It was later conquered by his son Ashoka, who served as the Viceroy of Avantirastra during his father's reign, which highlights the importance of the province.